OCA/sale-workflow/sale_stock_warehouse_order_type/readme/DESCRIPTION.md

-This module extends sale_stock_warehouse_partner functionality to control interactions with sale_order_type.
+This module extends sale_stock_partner_warehouse functionality to control interactions with sale_order_type.